-But that is neither here nor there at the present moment.
-I will be honest: I really enjoyed Captain America: The First Avenger but didn’t have much interest in seeing its sequel.
+But that is neither here nor there right now.
+I will be honest: I really enjoyed Captain America: The First Avenger but wasn’t interested in seeing its sequel.
 However, my mind was changed when I saw the trailer for 2016’s Captain America: Civil War, which pits Captain America against Iron Man (my favorite Marvel character now after seeing too many reboots of Spider-Man) and to be best prepared for this highly anticipated movie, I knew that I needed to go back and watch Captain America: The Winter Soldier.
 I’m glad that I did.
-The Captain America franchise is by no means Jon Favreau’s Iron Man franchise or Christopher Nolan’s Batman franchise, but it might be in that next tier.
-I thought the most recent reboot of Spider-Man (the Andrew Garfield one) was going to be able to compete.
-Still, The Amazing Spider-Man 2 was so ridiculously bad that this particular franchise might end at two features.
+The Captain America franchise is not Jon Favreau’s Iron Man or Christopher Nolan’s Batman franchise, but it might be in that next tier.
+The most recent reboot of Spider-Man (the Andrew Garfield one) would be able to compete.
+Still, The Amazing Spider-Man 2 was so ridiculously bad that this franchise might end with two features.

-I liked this movie as much as I did because it wasn’t over the top with its storyline and action.
-Though it’s still a superhero movie, you have to temper your expectations.
+I liked this movie as much as I did because its storyline and action weren’t over the top.
+Though it’s still a superhero movie, you must temper your expectations.
 However, there was no point where I wanted to turn the film off and physically feel myself getting sick.
-I enjoyed Captain America: The First Avenger, but I am even more excited for Captain America: Civil War.
+I enjoyed Captain America: The First Avenger but am even more excited for Captain America: Civil War.
 I love that this upcoming movie has two of Marvel’s most marketable protagonists up against one another because of a personal situation that causes Captain America to disobey the orders of S.H.I.E.L.D.
 But that’s neither here nor there yet.

-Steve Rogers (Chris Evans – Snowpiercer, Marvel’s The Avengers) is one of the most likable superheroes.
-Most of the big-time superheroes are likable (Batman, Superman, Iron Man, Super Man, Wonder Woman, Thor, etc.), but there is something special about Captain America.
+Steve Rogers (Chris Evans – Snowpiercer, Marvel’s The Avengers) is among the most likable superheroes.
+Most big-time superheroes are likable (Batman, Superman, Iron Man, Super Man, Wonder Woman, Thor, etc.), but Captain America is special.
 He might be the most authentic superhero we’ve seen.
 Unfortunately, his do-right philosophy might be his tragic fall.
 In one of the film’s earlier scenes, he is recruited to join a mission headed by S.H.I.E.L.D. agent Brock Rumlow (Frank Grillo – The Grey, End of Watch) that includes Natasha Romanoff/Black Widow (Scarlett Johansson – Match Point, Lost in Translation) to rescue some American hostages after a band of hostages hijacked a S.H.I.E.L.D. vessel in the Indian Ocean.
 However, Rogers isn’t privy to is that there is a secondary mission that involves extracting files from the ship’s computer onto a flash drive.
-Rogers takes issue with this because he was told that the mission was to rescue hostages.
+Rogers takes issue with this because he was told the mission was to rescue hostages.
 But, again, he might be too honest, and this could come back to haunt him in later movies (or this one).
 When Rogers approached Nick Fury (Samuel L. Jackson – Pulp Fiction, Changing Lanes) about why he was informed about this other message, he was told that Fury knew he would be uncomfortable with it.

 Speaking of Nick Fury, this is his most action-packed Avengers movie to date.
-In this movie, Fury is in the midst of leading Project Insight, an operation that connects the Helicarriers to spy satellites used to prevent any possible terrorist attacks project.
+In this movie, Fury is leading Project Insight, an operation that connects the Helicarriers to spy satellites used to prevent any possible terrorist attacks project.
 His connection with the World Security Council is former S.H.I.E.L.D. agent and current Secretary Alexander Pierce (Robert Redford – All Is Lost, The Horse Whisperer).
-Because Fury’s credentials have been locked and because he senses imminent danger, he asks Pierce to delay Project Insight, to which Pierce agrees.
-We learn a lot more about each of these Marvel staples throughout this movie.
+Because Fury’s credentials have been locked, he senses imminent danger and asks Pierce to delay Project Insight, to which Pierce agrees.
+Throughout this movie, we learn much more about these Marvel staples.
 I’ll leave it at that.

-Captain America: The First Avenger is a solid action film that keeps you interested the whole time.
+Captain America: The First Avenger is a solid action film that interests you.
 The Captain America franchise is two for two, while the Iron Man franchise is a legitimate 3-0.
-This, hopefully, will make Captain America: Civil War one of this year’s must-see films.
+This will make Captain America: Civil War one of this year’s must-see films.
 I am anxious, and I am hopeful.
 I don’t believe that this upcoming movie will disappoint.
-I wish I could say the same about some of these other future superhero movies.
-Couple this with a great score and some fantastic cinematic effects, and you’ve got a blockbuster right here that shouldn’t be missed by any fan of superhero movies.
+I wish I could say the same about these other future superhero movies.
+Couple this with a great score and some fantastic cinematic effects, and you’ve got a blockbuster right here that any fan of superhero movies shouldn’t miss.

 Plot 8/10